 Avocado toast is all the rage right now.
 In fact, it’s so popular that farmers are worried about an avocado shortage.
 Let’s hope they get their act together soon.
 Anyway, if you fancy something a little different from the usual mashed avocado and toast, try pairing it with thyme and chili.
 It’ll blow your mind.

 Plus, avocado just so happens to be one of the healthiest fruits out there.
 It’s loaded with vitamins and minerals, and it has a phytonutrient in it that slows down the cellular aging process.
 Just remember not to burn the toast.

 Red Cherry Smoothie

 Overnight oats are probably the most underrated breakfast in the whole of the Western hemisphere.
-Not only are they incredibly straightforward and convenient to prepare, but they’re also endlessly customisable and extremely healthy.
-To make great overnight oats, you need three basic ingredients, oats, fruit and nuts/seeds.
+Not only are they incredibly straightforward and convenient to prepare, but they’re also endlessly customizable and extremely healthy.
+To make great overnight oats, you need three basic ingredients, oats, fruit, and nuts/seeds.